gmoretti/slack-slash-cmd-image-process-lambda/README.md

 # AWS Configuration
 TODO

-Proxy Lambda needed, maybe it should be in the repo.
-This should be available through AWS Api Gateway (For Slack)
+Proxy Lambda needed (maybe it should be in the repo) and available through AWS Api Gateway (For Slack)

 SNS Topic to which this repo's lambda should be subscribed to it.
 # Deploy